bookconsultancy

 Cold Symptoms

-When you catch a cold, the symptoms can be uncomfortable and make it difficult to complete your daily activities.
+When you catch a cold, the symptoms can be uncomfortable, making it challenging to complete your daily activities.
 They usually develop gradually within one to three days of exposure to the virus and can last up to 10 days.
 Here are the common and less common symptoms you might experience:

 Common Cold Symptoms: